Are there any BART discounts available with the Clipper card?

 What will happen if I don't have enough cash value on my card to pay my fare?

-My card has a negative cash value balance, but I have an HVD ticket on it.
+I have HVD or a Muni pass on my card.
 Why isn't my card working on BART?

-You must have at least $1.75 in cash value on your card to enter BART, even if you have a valid HVD ticket on your card.
+You must have a cash value balance of $0 or above on your card to enter BART, even if you have a valid HVD ticket.
 If your card has a negative balance, simply add cash value at a BART ticket machine or Clipper retailer.
-If your card is blocked, please call Clipper Customer Service at 877.878.8883.

 Can I use Clipper to pay for parking at BART lots?